PeeperLab/CopywriteR/README.md

 - [ ] Check potential plotting error when running on custom bin files (implemented in source code)
 - [ ] Remove dependency for MACS 1.4 and use chipseq package instead (implemented in source code)
 - [ ] Change -Inf in log2-table to small value for visualization in IGV (implemented in source code)
-- [ ] Provide the amount of sequence reads used by ENCODER (implemented in source code)
+- [ ] Provide the amount of sequence reads used by CopywriteR (implemented in source code)
 - [ ] Check rm() function if no capture region file is specified (implemented in source code)
 - [ ] Provide the option to keep intermediary files; remove by default (implemented in source code)
 - [ ] Check writing permissions on bam.folder (implemented in source code)